Electrical and Computer Engineering

 Electrical and Electronic Engineering Technology (EEET)

-Prerequisite: MATH 152 or permission.
+Pre/Corequisite: MATH 143, MATH 144, or MATH 145, or higher math or higher math placement.
 SI units, current, voltage, resistance, Ohm's Law, circuit analysis, network theorems, computer simulation, inductor, capacitor, RLC dc analysis, transients, laboratory support of circuit concepts, ac introduction.
 (Formerly 2860:120)

-EEET:121 Introduction to Electronics and Computers (2 Credits)
+EEET 121 Introduction to Electronics and Computers (2 Units)

 Prerequisite: EEET 120.
 Physical theory, characteristics and operational parameters of solid-state devices.
 Analysis and design of electronic circuits incorporating these devices, utilizing characteristic curves and linear modeling.
 (Formerly 2860:123)